-To the readers of the AB InBev 2016 Better World Report
+To the readers of the Anheuser-Busch InBev 2017 Annual Report:

-- Water Use by hectoliter of production and total Water Use (page 7 and 15)
+- Water Use by Hectoliter of Production and Total Water Use

-The information reviewed as part of our assurance engagement has been indicated throughout the Better World Report with the symbol .
+The information reviewed as part of our assurance engagement has been indicated throughout the Annual Report with the symbol .
 A review is aimed at obtaining a limited level of assurance.

-Based on our review, nothing has come to our attention to indicate that The Selected Information is not presented, in all material respects, in accordance with the internally developed criteria as described in the section ‘Report Scope’ on page 40 in the Annual Report.
+Based on our procedures performed, nothing has come to our attention that causes us to believe that The Selected Information is not prepared, in all material respects, in accordance with the applied reporting criteria as disclosed in the section ‘Report Scope’ on page 40 in the Annual Report.

 Basis for our conclusion

 We have performed our review on The Selected Information in accordance with Dutch law, including Dutch Standard 3000A: “Assurance Engagements other than Audits or Reviews of Historical Financial Information”, which is aligned with the International Standard on Assurance Engagements (ISAE) 3000: “Assurance Engagements other than Audits or Reviews of Historical Financial Information”.

-This review engagement is aimed to obtain limited assurance.
-Our responsibilities under this standard are further described in the section ‘Our responsibilities for the review of The Selected Information’ below.
+This review engagement is aimed at obtaining a limited level of assurance.
+Our responsibilities under this standard are further described in the section ‘Our responsibilities for the review of The Selected Information’ of our report.

 We believe that the assurance evidence we have obtained is sufficient and appropriate to provide a basis for our conclusion.